 Our fundraising team uses information that is already in the public domain (information that has been published in print or online) to identify high net worth individuals who may be interested in supporting our work with a major gift.
 These publicly available sources of information include Companies House, the electoral register, the phone book, the Charity Commission’s Register of Charities, Who’s Who, LinkedIn, company annual reports, and articles in newspapers and magazines.
 We do not use publicly available sources which we consider would be intrusive for this purpose, such as Facebook, Twitter, JustGiving, the Land Registry, online planning applications, or websites that are like these.
 We also carry out research to identify existing supporters who may be able to join our major donor programme.
 This is based both on publicly available information, and information our supporters have given us voluntarily (e.g. where a person lives, who they bank with, what their occupation is and their age).

 Under data protection legislation, you have the right to object to your data being processed in this way.
 If you wish to opt out of being identified as a high net worth individual, please contact our fundraising team at this address: firstname.lastname@example.org

 We are also legally required to carry out checks on individuals who give us large donations, to comply with our duties in respect of anti-money laundering legislation and the prevention of fraud.

-St John Cymru-Wales Trading
+St John Ambulance Cymru Trading

 When you purchase an item from one of our charity shops or our online shop, we will collect certain information from you – including your name, address, phone number, email address, Gift Aid status, marketing preferences, and payment details – so that we can process your purchase or contact you if we have any queries regarding your purchase.